 This is one for serious nature lovers.
 All the way up north, this wetland reserve is rich in biodiversity and has an extensive mangrove forest.
 Visitors can spot monitor lizards, otters, eagles and even alligators.
 Sungei Buloh is open to visitors all year, but it’s most popular during the migratory season from September to March – that’s when shorebirds, waders, plovers and sandpipers visit.
 Sounds a little intimidating?
 Don’t worry, there are free guided walks every Saturday to learn about the reserves.

-Believe it or not, it’s still possible to get a glimpse of Singapore from the olden days.
-At Pulau Ubin, 15 minutes away from Singapore by bumboat, you’ll find the last remaining kampungs (traditional villages) where residents still draw water from wells and use diesel generators for electricity.
+Believe it or not, getting a glimpse of Singapore from the olden days is still possible.
+At Pulau Ubin, 15 minutes away from Singapore by bumboat, you’ll find the last remaining kampungs (traditional villages), where residents still draw water from wells and use diesel generators for electricity.
 We recommend walking around the island and visiting Chek Jawa or renting a mountain bike and taking on the rugged terrain.
 Tip: make sure you don’t leave without enjoying rustic kampung cuisine from one of the restaurants near Ubin Jetty.

 The ecologically sustainable Coney Island makes use of timber from fallen Casuarina trees to build signage, benches and the mangrove boardwalk.
 Budding botanists with keen eyes should look out for several rare plant species that are presumed to be extinct in mainland Singapore.
 And the island also serves as a refuge for migratory birds, so wildlife enthusiasts might want to pack a camera and a zoom lens.

-Fishing enthusiasts will love the clear waters here, but St. John’s Island is also known for its pristine beaches, swimming lagoons, trekking routes and an Island Trail that takes you on a tour of the rich biodiversity of the island.
+Fishing enthusiasts will love the clear waters here, but St. John’s Island is also known for its pristine beaches, swimming lagoons, trekking routes and an Island Trail that takes you on a tour of the island’s rich biodiversity.
 Want to stay overnight?
 Book a Holiday Bungalow that comes furnished with cooking facilities and can house a group of up to 10.

 One of Singapore’s Southern islands, its name means “Tortoise Island” and stems from the legend of a giant tortoise that saved shipwrecked men by turning into an island.
 Now, you can still see these beautiful creatures at the tortoise sanctuary on the island.
 Other day-tripping spots include visits to the various historic shrines and temples.
 Or you can just grab a picnic mat and relax on the sand.
 There are plenty of swimming lagoons and beaches to explore!

 If a clear, pristine stretch of beach is what you need, here’s where you can find it.
 This island is also less crowded, which means you get to laze around all you want and soak in that glorious sun without having to jostle for space.
-There’s plenty of greenery too; nature lovers will find it a great option for a quick respite from busy city life.
+There’s plenty of greenery, too; nature lovers will find it a great option for a quick respite from busy city life.
 Spend a night here by booking yourself a stay at Tiny Houses.

 Singapore’s first Marine Park at Sisters’ Islands offers guided walks and education programs for all ages.
 More than 250 species of hard corals can be found in the park, along with over 100 species of reef fish, 200 species of sponges, and a dozen or so seagrass species.
 Don’t forget to keep an eye out for the rare Neptune’s Cup Sponge, which is unique to Singapore’s waters.
 The National Parks guided tour includes transportation to the island, or you can easily charter your own boat.

 So what are you waiting for?
 Nature beckons at these parks in Singapore.